cortex-lab/phy/docs/visualization.md

 The horizontal line shows the baseline firing rate.
 Vertical lines show the refractory period, which defaults to 2 ms. You can change it with the view menu or with the `:cr` snippet.

-The parameter `controller.n_spikes_correlograms` (100,000 by default) specifies the maximum number of spikes *across all selected clusters* to pick for computation of the cross-correlograms.
+The parameter `controller.n_spikes_correlograms` (100,000 by default) specifies the maximum number of spikes **per selected cluster** used to compute auto- and cross-correlograms.
 These spikes are picked randomly.
+See [Spike sampling and performance](performance.md) before increasing it, since cost also grows with the number of selected clusters.

 You can dynamically change the window size and bin size with control+mouse wheel and alt+mouse wheel.